 Vahe H. Apelian

 Some time ago, on YouTube, I came across songs by Armen Guirag.
 Some of the songs were “viewed” a few times.
 Others had no views.
 I became reflective.
 Artists, such as Armen Guirag, entertain us with their songs, uplift our spirits and make our lives more pleasurable and then, much like old warriors, fade away.
-In its unmistakable forward march, time brings with it new norms, attitudes and likes and new artists come for a new generation that in turn experiences the same cycle of life.
+In its unmistakable forward march, time brings with it new norms, attitudes and likes and new artists come for a new generation who in turn experiences the same cycle of life.
 One more thing, I used the word tenor in its generic sense.
 I am not a connoisseur of voices.

 ARA GUIRAGOSSIAN.
 I have not met him in person.
 He remains in my mind as a tall and robust man.
 I have attended his performance on stage with my parents.
 He also used to sing in “Sayat Nova” restaurant in Beirut.
 Recently I translated Boghos Shahmelikian’s book that narrates Diaspora Armenian pop music.
 In it Boghos notes that Ara Guiragossian was the first to record an album of Armenian revolutionary songs.
 But he never caught the people’s fancy as a singer of such songs.
 I guess his voice was too trained, too structured for opera than for such songs on popular stage.